 Equity Task Force Initiative

-The Sanford Equity Task Force Initiative collaboratively examines and works to dismantle disparities in the lives of Sanford residents by bringing an equity lens to improve outcomes for all populations.
+The Sanford Equity Task Force Initiative was developed in 2020 to examine and work to dismantle disparities in the lives of Sanford residents by bringing an equity lens to improve outcomes for all populations.

-The Task Force is focusing on several areas of concern in historically disadvantaged and challenged communities and would appreciate the input of Sanford and Lee County residents.
+The Task Force focused on several areas of concern in historically disadvantaged and challenged communities and appreciates the input of Sanford and Lee County residents.
 Please use the following link to provide feedback.
 Information provided here is NOT confidential and may be shared publicly.

 - Equity Initiative Task Force Public Feedback Form